cpina/ace-it-presentation/contents-python-django-en.md

 layout: false
 template: inverse
 class: title-slide
-### Python and Django during ACE (Antarctic Circumnavigation Expedition) 2016-2017
+### Python and Django during ACE (Antarctic Circumnavigation Expedition)
 ![images](images/title.apng)

-.right[Carles Pina i Estany (carles@pina.cat)]
+.right[PyCon UK, 2017.
+Carles Pina i Estany (carles@pina.cat)]
 ---
 layout: false
-# Contents
-- What is ACE?
----
 # What do we do for work?
 ## Carles
 - C++/Qt software engineer at Mendeley
-- Python fan (scripts at work, evenings and weekends, Python code Dojos, etc.)
+- Some Python (scripts at work, evenings and weekends, Python code Dojos, etc.)
 - Using GNU/Linux for a long time
---
+- Long time ago: system administrator / network administrator --

 ## Jen
 - Worked 2 years at the British Antarctic Survey (BAS) as a data manager
-- 2 years ago did the Django girls course
-- Less computer savy and very much into animals and nature
+- More into animals (special birds) than into programming
 ---
 # ¿What were our roles on the boat?
-- Jen was the data manager
+- Jen was the data manager (of all 22 teams!)
-- Carles was the software engineer to help building the data management system, telecomunications, connecting science equipment, setting up the storage, etc.
+- I was the data manager assistant/software engineer end up:
+ - Help building the data management system (Django)
+ - Telecomunications setup
+ - Connecting science equipment
+ - Setting up the storage
 ---
 class: middle, center
 # What is ACE?
+## (Antarctic Circumnavigation Expedition)
 ---
 background-image: url(images/ace_final_map_official.png)
 background-size: contain